MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ### Simplified syntax

 The simplified syntax only takes an append query in.
-It deduces the delete queries by finding all the existing rows having an *Id Column* value that is present in the append query:
+It deduces the delete query by finding all the existing rows having an *Id Column* value present in the append query:

 `.update` `table` *TableName* on *IdColumnName* [`with` `(` *propertyName* `=` *propertyValue* [`,` ...]`)`] `<|`